 Built-In Suiter Compartments

-In the Baseline and Sympatico models, you’ll find built-in suiter compartments.
+In the Briggs & Riley Baseline and Sympatico models, you’ll find built-in suiter compartments.
 These are especially handy for business travelers who need to keep their suits, shirts, and dresses wrinkle-free.
 Essentially, the system works by hanging your suit on a hanger, attaching the hanger to the handle clip, and then carefully folding the suit around a padded foam roll.

 I’ve noticed that these systems usually result in some wrinkles, but nothing that is seen from a far distance.
 I’d say that they remove around 80% of the wrinkles compared to folding the suit normally.
-For the best results, try adding sheets of tissue paper right between the fold lines.

 Handle Attached Outside for More Space